google/gvisor/content/docs/user_guide/checkpoint_restore.md

 ### Issues Preventing Compatibility with Docker

-#### [Moby #37360][leave-running]

-Docker version 18.03.0-ce and earlier hangs when checkpointing and does not create the checkpoint.
+- **[Moby #37360][leave-running]:** Docker version 18.03.0-ce and earlier hangs
+  when checkpointing and does not create the checkpoint.
 To successfully use this feature, install a custom version of docker-ce from the moby repository.
   This issue is caused by an improper implementation of the `--leave-running` flag.
 This issue is fixed in newer releases.

-#### Docker does not support restoration into new containers.

-Docker currently expects the container which created the checkpoint to be the same container used to restore which is not possible in runsc.
+- **Docker does not support restoration into new containers:** Docker currently expects the container which created the checkpoint to be the same container used to restore which is not possible in runsc.
 When Docker supports container migration and therefore restoration into new containers, this will be the flow.

-#### [Moby #37344][checkpoint-dir]

-Docker does not currently support the `--checkpoint-dir` flag but this will be required when restoring from a checkpoint made in another container.
+- **[Moby #37344][checkpoint-dir]:** Docker does not currently support the `--checkpoint-dir` flag but this will be required when restoring from a checkpoint made in another container.

 [leave-running]: https://github.com/moby/moby/pull/37360
 [checkpoint-dir]: https://github.com/moby/moby/issues/37344